erights/Orthogonal-Classes/README.md

   1. Don't cut off sensible choices without good reason
   1. Avoid combinatorial explosion of ad hoc syntaxes to express many sensible choices
   1. Preserve investment in existing proposals -- stay similar to them
-  1. Avoid semantic confusion arising from semantics of `private`/`public` in other langauge that have use a similar syntax for class definitions.
+  1. Avoid semantic confusion arising from semantics of `private`/`public` in other langauges that use a similar syntax for class definitions.

 ### Orthogonal Dimensions of Declarative Class State